Updated April 12, 2025

 Most reports have this format:

-- Executive summary: This opening provides you with a description of identified risks and the potential impact on your company.
-This section will include technical information delivered in a way you can understand.
+- Executive summary: This opening describes identified risks and their potential impact on your company.
+This section includes technical information delivered in a way you can understand.

 - Technical details: This part will discuss vulnerabilities and their category (e.g., injection, web applications, etc.).
-It will also indicate the priority level of low, moderate, high, or critical.
+It will also indicate the low, moderate, high, or critical priority level.

-- Potential impact and risk level: This segment will provide context around the likelihood of risks your company is facing in cybersecurity.
-It will also include the impact of these vulnerabilities.
+- Potential impact and risk level: This segment will provide context around the likelihood of risks your company is facing in cybersecurity and include the impact of these vulnerabilities.

 - Solutions: This piece is a roadmap for remediation of all the issues found.